 - Clear contact details

-- Finish with a clear CTA for positive impact
+- A clear CTA for positive impact

 Don’t lose sight of the action you want your customers to take next, whether to discover more about how your company will add value to their lives, or to grab that great deal that’s about to expire.
 Ensure your visual and written content is designed to get them clicking those enticing call to action buttons.